 As most of the team didn’t belong to the medical fraternity, fellow doctors, plasma donors, and other medical equipment suppliers were inducted into the S.O.S. group to guide them in this pursuit.
 The doctors verified the practicality of providing the service considering the case and gave the team either a green signal to go ahead or a red signal to make infeasible requests.

-The famed Dabbawallas of Mumbai, whose modus operandi has become a significant attraction of various case studies across the ivy-league B-schools, work similarly.
+The famed Dabbawallas of Mumbai work similarly, whose modus operandi has become a significant attraction of various case studies across the ivy-league B-schools.

 The philanthropy activity had found its way into the international circuit as well.
-Many N.R.I.s or Indian students pursuing higher education in foreign universities were also involved in arranging the needed medical support back home in India using their social media presence.
+Many N.R.I.s or Indian students pursuing higher education in foreign universities also arrange medical support back home in India using their social media presence.

 With the good intent behind the proactive group, the question comes: What was the success rate of providing the service to the needy?
 The answer is only 5-10%.
 Most of the time, many leads were infeasible or useless after hundreds of calls and thorough search/coordination.
 Many received criticism from close family members for doing what they believed in, as they gave a lot of time from their busy professional lives.
 But as the spirit/josh dwindles a bit?
 Hell no.